Virgil van Dijk

 • The defender was released by Willem II at the age of 18 and opted to join fellow top-flight outfit Groningen, where he eventually made his name.
 Virgil’s career has been on an upward trajectory ever since.

-• Van Dijk has won four pieces of silverware in his career so far.
-The defender won the Scottish Premiership twice and the Scottish League Cup in two seasons at Celtic.
+• The defender won the Scottish Premiership twice and the Scottish League Cup in two seasons at Celtic.

 • Virgil is the eighth Dutchman to represent Liverpool, following in the footsteps of Erik Meijer, Sander Westerveld, Bolo Zenden, Jan Kromkamp, Ryan Babel, Dirk Kuyt and Georginio Wijnaldum.
 Wijnaldum is the only other Dutch player still at Anfield.